 Dental implants can be used in a variety of ways to solve almost any problem related to tooth loss.
 Situations that previously required dental bridges, partial dentures or complete dentures can now be safely and predictably treated with permanent, non-removable implant supported replacement teeth.

-For more information about Dental Implants or to make an appointment, please use our Contact Us form below or call our office: Seattle Office Phone Number 206-783-9672.
+For more information about Dental Implants or to make an appointment, please use our Contact Us form below or call our office: Ballard Oral Surgery Phone Number 206-783-9672.
 Read Patient Reviews below.

 What are dental implants?

 Dental implants are synthetic tooth root substitutes made from titanium.
 The success of dental implants is due to the ability of living bone to grow and attach to the titanium implants by a process called “osseointegration”.
 In order for osseointegration to occur, a very specific protocol must be followed during placement of the implant.
 The process of osseointegration was first discovered by Dr. P.I.
 Branemark, a Swedish Orthopedic Surgeon in the early 1970s.
 Since Dr. Branemark first discovered this process the placement of dental implants has evolved into a sophisticated, predictable and user-friendly procedure.

 Dental implants can be used to replace a single missing tooth or segments of missing teeth with implant supported bridges.
 If a person is missing all of their teeth in either the upper or lower jaw, the implants can be used to support a non-removable, permanent bridge replacing all of the missing teeth.
 Implants can also be used to stabilize a denture that does not fit well because of poor retention.